Clinical Research Division

 Clinical Research Teams Across Many Cancer Types

-Across a wide range of cancer types, our teams review and prioritize proposed clinical trials arising from the University of Michigan Comprehensive Cancer Center members and national organizations both to ensure scientific merit and to increase the chances of successful implementation.
+Across a wide range of cancer types, our teams review and prioritize proposed clinical trials arising from the University of Michigan Rogel Cancer Center members and national organizations both to ensure scientific merit and to increase the chances of successful implementation.
 Led by Associate Director Anne Schott, M.D., our clinical research enterprise includes the following specific clinical research teams:

 - Biomedical Prevention and Genetics